 Steve Keen is Honorary Professor and Distinguished Research Fellow for the Institute for Strategy, Resilience and Security at University College London.
 Keen was formerly the Head of the School of Economics, History, and Politics and Professor of Economics at Kingston University.
-He earned a B.A. and a Bachelor of Law from the University of Sydney and a Diploma of Education from Sydney Teachers College.
+He earned a B.A. and a Bachelor of Law from the University of Sydney and a Diploma of Education from Sydney Teachers College (now University of Sydney).
 He then earned a Master of Commerce in economics and economic history and a Ph.D at the University of New South Wales.

 His work has leaned on Hyman Minsky’s financial instability hypothesis and Fisher’s debt deflation, and has led him to conclude that the current worldwide economic crisis is caused by overlending and overborrowing.
 His views on neoclassical economics have not always endeared him to modern economists.
 His book, Debunking Economics, casts neoclassical economics as unscientific, inconsistent, and not contributing new knowledge, but merely providing a positive feedback loop protecting old ideas.
 Other economists criticized his work, which they felt was based on misconceptions and calculation errors related to fundamental assumptions used.

 Keen’s work has also led him to conclude that both the EU and the Euro are doomed to fail – a question of when, and not if.
 He reasons that failure is predetermined because of the EUs inability to avoid damaging some of its member nations when they are at their most vulnerable economically.